 Important: When adding the Console server itself as a managed node, don't enter 127.0.0.1 as the IP address unless it is the only node you are planning to add to Console.
-Even then it is not recommended.
 Do this only if your network or firewall configuration interferes with Console communicating with its own external address.